aanton660/Dark-Souls-3-PvP-Watchdog/README.md

 Dark Souls 3 PvP Watchdog
 =======================

+## Archive of v1.0.1 as the original has been deleted

 ## About

 This is a port of the original Dark Souls PvP Watchdog made by /u/eur0pa with additions made by myself (/u/TheSpicyChef) and /u/LukeYui.
 The aim is to bring something to Dark Souls 3 that will mitigate 90% of what cheaters can do.
 For the remaining 10%, it will back up your save game every time a session is made so that your progress is protected.